Main Content

 • To specify this option for a simulation configured using a Simulink.SimulationInput object, use the setModelParameter function.

-This argument is supported only when you specify the first input argument for the sim function as the name of the model to simulate.
+This argument is supported only when you specify the first input argument for the sim function as a model name or handle.

 Data Types: char | string